How to Make the Switch to Raw Pet FoodHolistic Pet Care

-In addition, the economics of feeding your pet raw is discussed.
+In addition, the economics of feeding your pet raw pet food is discussed.
 Is it really possible to do this on a tight budget?
 What quality of meats need to be purchased and where is the best place to get these items at an affordable price?

 Prey Model Diet

 A diet of whole raw foods for pets is sometimes also called a “prey model” diet.
 This is because it’s modeled on the type of nourishment that’s generally provided to our pets’ wild carnivorous canine or feline cousins in the form of an average prey animal.

 There are two ways to feed a prey model diet: